 If you have been arrested for pointing a gun at someone, speak to our violent crime defense attorneys at Goldman Wetzel about your case straightaway.
 We can review the facts of the case, explain in no-nonsense terms exactly what you are up against, and help devise a defense strategy for your case.

 Your future and freedom are on the line.
 Enlist the help of the qualified attorneys at Goldman Wetzel to fight your case.
-Call 727-828-3900 for a free consultation.
+Contact us for a free consultation.